API Standards

 Performance

-- We have no departmental performance requirements, but you should discuss as a team if you can set any for yourselves.
+- We have no explicit departmental performance requirements, but you should discuss as a team if you can set any for yourselves.

 - Monitor realtime performance of your production services with the tools provided by AWS, such as CloudWatch Metrics and X-Ray